5 Things Every Trades Website Must Have

 2. Fast Loading Speed

 Google uses page speed as a ranking factor.
-More importantly, customers will not wait for a slow site.
-If your website takes more than three seconds to load, a significant portion of visitors will leave before it even finishes loading.
+More importantly, customers will not wait forever for a slow site.
+If your website takes too long to load, a significant portion of visitors may leave before it even finishes loading.

 Fast loading means optimized images, clean code, a proper hosting setup, and no unnecessary plugins or scripts bloating the page.
-A well-built custom site loads in under two seconds on most connections.
+A well-built custom site should feel fast on the devices your customers actually use.

 3. A Clear, Prominent Contact Method